Salawat: How to cite Salawat

 "Say, O Allah!
 Send peace upon Muhammad, Your servant and Your Messenger, as You sent peace upon Ibrahim and upon the family of Ibrahim, and send blessings upon Muhammad and upon the family of Muhammad, as You sent blessings upon Ibrahim."

-In the same book and on the same page, this Hadith is narrated in more detail from "Ka’b ibn Ujrah" (one of the famous companions of the Prophet) who said to the Prophet Muhammad: “We have learned how to greet you, but how should we send blessings upon you?”
-The Prophet said "you should say":
+In the same book and on the same page, this Hadith is narrated in more detail from "Ka’b ibn Ujrah" (one of the companions of Muhammad) who said to Muhammad: "We have learned how to greet you, but how should we send blessings upon you?"
+Muhammad said "you should say":